ahpohl/smartmeter/README.md

 # Read energy utility meter with a simple IR dongle

-The Smartmeter project enables the readout of the IR data signal from my smart energy meter.
+The Smartmeter project enables the readout of the IR data signal from my [eBZ](resources/ebz/datenblatt_dd3.pdf) smart energy meter.
 The necessary IR dongle is adapted from [volkszaehler.org](https://wiki.volkszaehler.org/hardware/controllers/ir-schreib-lesekopf-ttl-ausgang) with an added USB interface.
+To get started, an Arduino with an IR phototransistor can be used.
+Later I have built my own PCB for permanent installation on top of the energy meter.

-Instead of building your own PCB, an Arduino with an IR phototransistor can also be used to get started.
-The daemon outputs a JSON formatted string to a MQTT broker on the network.
-From there the data is forwarded into a time series database for permanent data storage and for visualisation.
+The Smartmeter daemon outputs a JSON formatted string and sends it to a MQTT broker on the network.
+From there the data is forwarded into a time series database for permanent data storage and for visualization.

-The complete software stack consists of the following components, which need to be installed and configured separately:
+The complete software stack consists of the following components, which need to be configured separately:
-- Smartmeter daemon for IR dongle control
+- Smartmeter daemon with IR dongle for data readout
 - Mosquitto MQTT broker
 - Node-RED (MQTT client, PostgreSQL and optional email alerts)
 - PostgreSQL with TimescaleDB and pg_cron extenstions
-- Grafana for visualisation
+- Grafana for visualization

 ## Documentation

-The project documentation covers the IR dongle hardware, software and database configuration and is located on separate [Wiki pages](https://github.com/ahpohl/smartmeter/wiki).
+The project documentation covers the IR dongle hardware, software configuration and database setup and is located on separate [Wiki pages](https://github.com/ahpohl/smartmeter/wiki).

 ## Installation